Dynamic programming by polymorphic semiring algebraic shortcut fusion: Applications

-This describes the well-known \emph{Delannoy numbers} which for \emph{$M=N$} is \citet[sequence A001850]{sloane-2021}, with leading order asymptotic approximation $D\left(N,N\right)\approx5.8^{N}$.
-Thus, semiring polymorphism allows us to show that brute-force computation of all alignments would be intractable as it requires exponential time complexity, whereas the factorized DP implementation has $O\left(NM\right)$ e.g. quadratic, computational cost (Figure \ref{fig:align_fwd_timings}).
+This recursion describes the well-known \emph{Delannoy numbers} which for \emph{$M=N$} is the integer sequence \citet[sequence A001850]{sloane-2021}, with leading order asymptotic approximation $D\left(N,N\right)\approx5.8^{N}$.
+Thus, semiring polymorphism allows us to show that brute-force computation of all alignments would be intractable as it requires exponential time complexity, whereas the factorized DP NW implementation has $O\left(N\,M\right)$ e.g. quadratic, computational cost (Figure \ref{fig:align_fwd_timings}).

-One practical problem with the standard NW algorithm is that it places no constraint on how far the sequences can become out of alignment.
+One practical problem with the standard NW algorithm (\ref{eq:DP_seqalign-minsum}) is that it places no constraint on how far the sequences can become out of alignment.
 After all, any two DNA/RNA sequences are related by an arbitrary number of insertions/deletions, but this has no biological significance in general.
 It would be useful to bound e.g. the sum of the absolute difference in sequence positions, so that we can exclude spurious alignments between sequences which bear no meaningful relationship to each other.
+We can specify this constrained sequence alignment problem as,